activist-org/i18n-check/README.md

 You provide `i18n-check` with the directory path to your i18n/L10n files and the name of the source JSON file.
 From there the following checks are ran across your codebase:

-1. `check_key_identifiers`: Does the source JSON file have keys that don't match the above format or naming conventions?
+1. `key_identifiers`: Does the source JSON file have keys that don't match the above format or naming conventions?
-2. `check_unused_keys`: Does the source JSON file have keys that are not used in the codebase?
+2. `unused_keys`: Does the source JSON file have keys that are not used in the codebase?
-3. `check_non_source_keys`: Do the i18n/L10n JSON files have keys that are not in the source JSON file?
+3. `non_source_keys`: Do the i18n/L10n JSON files have keys that are not in the source JSON file?
-4. `check_repeat_values`: Does the source JSON file have repeat values that can be combined into a single key?
+4. `repeat_values`: Does the source JSON file have repeat values that can be combined into a single key?

 Each of the above checks is ran in parallel with directions for how to fix the i18n/L10n files being provided when errors are raised.